A list of good enough blogging platforms by price if you just want to write

 Pagecord

-- Post by email, good online editor, newsletter integration, custom domain.
+- Post by email, good online editor, newsletter integration, analytics, your domain.

 - Example blogs: